hegh/basics/README.md

     I1203 10:04:59.846813 FuncName(filename.go:65) Message

 The `I` indicates this is at Info level.
-It could also be a `W`, `E`, or `F` for Warning, Error, or Fatal, respectively.
+It could also be a `W`, `E`, or `F` for Warning, Error, or Fatal, respectively (the prefix is configurable).

 The `1203` indicates this was logged on December 3rd.

-The `10:04:59.846813` is the timestamp, on a 24-hour clock in local time.
+The `10:04:59.846813` is the timestamp, on a 24-hour clock in local time (the timezone is configurable).

 The `FuncName(filename.go:65)` describes the caller that logged the message.